yce6db/spsatuva.github.io/_pages/resources/courses.md

          aria-labelledby="3310"
          data-parent="#wrapper-3310">
 <p>
-This course is a introduction in statiscal mechanics that begings with an overiew of the laws of thermodynamics, treatment of kinetic theory, and then introduces the theory and applications of Boltzmann, Bose-Einstein, and Fermi-Dirac statistics.
+This course is an introduction in statisical mechanics that begins with an overview of the laws of thermodynamics and treatment of kinetic theory.
+Then introduces the theory and applications of Boltzmann, Bose-Einstein, and Fermi-Dirac statistics.
 <br>
 <br>
 The standard text is <a href="https://books.google.com/books/about/An_Introduction_to_Thermal_Physics.html?id=1gosQgAACAAJ">Introduction to Thermal Physics, Schroder</a>